Floriian/merova-homework/README.md

 ## `src/app`:

-`_components` folder: Place components, schemas types or any other magic stuff if its a very specific controller like Logout button.
+`_components` folder: Place components, schemas types or any other magic stuff if its a very specific components like Logout button.